 The mission of the Association is to advance research and practice in information science and technology.

-The vision of the Association - a community of researchers, practitioners and stakeholders - is to be the preeminent global voice of information science and technology research and its implications for practice.
+The vision of the Association - a community of researchers and practitioners - is to be the preeminent global voice of information science and technology research and its implications for practice.

 ASIS&T is a global community that values: